osvauld/web-client/README.md

 ## 🛠️ Tech

 Its UI is written in [Svelte](https://svelte.dev) using [TypeScript](https://www.typescriptlang.org) and its backend is written in [Go](https://go.dev).
-It utilizes a WebAssembly [WASM](https://webassembly.org) module, compiled from [Rust](https://www.rust-lang.org), for the fastest, memory-safe crypto operations possible.
+It utilizes [WASM](https://webassembly.org) module, compiled from [Rust](https://www.rust-lang.org), for the fastest, memory-safe crypto operations possible.

 ## 🚢 Onboard osvauld